epdoc/epdoc-node-red-hassio/README.md

 module.exports = settings;
 ```

-A convenient way of making these modules available in Function Nodes is to
+A convenient way of making these modules available in [Function
+Nodes](https://nodered.org/docs/user-guide/writing-functions) is to initialize
-initialize them in a launch-time script.
+them in a launch-time script.
 Here is an example of such a script.
+Paste this
-Paste this code into a Function Node and use an inject node to execute the
+code into a new Function Node and use an [Inject
-function.
+Node](https://nodered.org/docs/user-guide/nodes#inject) to execute the function.
 The inject node should be set to _inject once_, after maybe 3 seconds.

 ```javascript